AI Phone Assistant for ADHD

 Setup takes about a minute — quick enough that you can do it right now before you forget.

-2. Text Mio whatever call has been sitting on your list: "Call [number] and [what you need]"
+2. Type whatever call has been sitting on your list: "Call [number] about [what you need]"

 Stop paying the ADHD tax on phone calls